maticfilip/SmallPythonProjects/README.md

 5.CookieCLicker.
 A Selenium app to interact with an online game CookieClicker.
 Basically an automator for that game.
 6. Selenium interacter.
 A Selenium app that interacts with a gym website to schedule a class.
 Part of an Udemy class.
 7. Instagram bot.
 A simple instagram bot to farm followers from bigger accounts.
 Needs bulletproofing as instagram has fixed its bot detection system.
+8. Tic Tac Toe.
+No need to further explain :)
+9. Adding watermarks.
+Simple image that combines Tkinter and Pillow to add watermarks to users images.
+Probably will work more on this one, could be useful.
+10. String to Morse.